Darvid-223/battleship/README.md

 The Battleship game is deployed on Heroku for easy access.
 You can play the game live [here](https://battleship-3-f90d3c0779fd.herokuapp.com/).

+1. **Create a New Heroku App**: Log in to your Heroku account and create a new app.
+You can do this via the Heroku dashboard or the Heroku CLI.

+2. **Set Buildpacks**: Set the buildpacks for Python and Node.js to ensure that Heroku correctly handles the dependencies.

+3. **Link to GitHub Repository**: Link your Heroku app to your GitHub repository.

+4. **Deploy the Application**: Enable automatic deploys or manually deploy the branch of your choice.
+This project is automatically deployed.

 ## Local Development Setup